Our program meets in person on Tuesdays at:

 with an optional 9:30 playgroup/small group hour for families who are interested.

-Middle School and High School:
+Elementary, Middle School and High School

 Typical Tuesday Schedule: